Ionian Islands Greece- Island Hopping, Routes, Itineraries & Beaches

 Kioni port at Ithaca Greece - Secluded Island in Greece

 Although not as popular as other islands in this archipelago, Ithaka can be a fantastic island-hopping destination in the Ionian Sea.
-It is located close to Lefkada and Kefalonia, so putting the three of them together in an island-hopping itinerary can only prove a winning idea.
+It is located close to Lefkada and Kefalonia, so putting the three together in an island-hopping itinerary can prove a winning idea.

 Ithaka is a grand island to discover the local culture.
-Despite being quite a popular summer destination, most of Ithaka is still relatively calm and traditional, with quaint settlements and traditional Medieval villages having managed to prevail against the advance of mass tourism.
+Despite being quite a popular summer destination, most of Ithaka is still relatively calm and traditional, with quaint settlements and traditional Medieval villages having prevailed against the advance of mass tourism.

-On the island, popular activities for families and couples include swimming, hiking, and sightseeing.
+Popular activities for families and couples on the island include swimming, hiking, and sightseeing.
 Let’s take a look at the best beaches you need to discover in Ithaka when you visit.

 Best Beaches In Ithaka